 But this morning, Howard stepped out of the shadows.
 The integrated personality that I usually am, formally introduced us — and I, Joel, recognized my closest friend for what he/she/it is.
 What a revelation.
 What a welcomed acknowledgment!

-That is not to say that Marty Lozanoff, the man who has become my best friend is in any way demoted.
-He and I continue to share common perspectives, explore matters with a similar temperament, trust one another’s truths and guidance, reach into and explore cosmic worlds unseen, and never have had occasion to be disrespectful to one another even though we are almost always brutally honest.
-In fact, I suspect we help each other in revealing the other’s hidden side, the bottomless well of the subconscious and its countless billions of neurons firing and connecting at lightening speed — a treasure trove of rich insights.
+That is not to say that Marty Lozanoff, the man who has become my best friend, is in any way demoted.
+He and I continue to share common perspectives, explore matters with a similar temperament, trust one an-other’s truths and guidance, reach into and explore cosmic worlds unseen, and never have had occasion to be disrespectful to one another even though we are almost always brutally honest.
+In fact, I suspect we help each other in revealing the other’s hidden side, the bottomless well of the subconscious and its countless billions of neurons firing and connecting at lightning speed — a treasure trove of rich insights.

 My son Aaron is likewise my best friend but our relationship is complicated by our father/son history, genetics, a competition of sorts mixed with an ever-evolving and deepening love.
 AA and I roam the hidden worlds of reality, art, and perception and countless other subjects too numerous to name.